If there’s one thing you can count on in the kitchen, it’s these chicken casserole recipes.

-There’s chicken pot pie casserole, chicken noodle casserole, salsa verde chicken casserole, and so many others.
+From chicken pot pie and chicken noodles to salsa verde chicken and so many others, this list is impressive.

 Million Dollar Chicken Casseroles To Put on Repeat

 I think the reason we had crack chicken casserole so much growing up was because it was delicious, used only eight ingredients, and was insanely easy to make.

 With nothing more than chopped chicken, ranch salad dressing mix, shredded cheddar, bacon, sour cream, cream of chicken soup, Ritz crackers, and butter, you can have this ready to go.